-How are more able and talented students identified?
+How are higher achieving students identified?

 Students are identified in a variety of ways.
 Academic gifts come to light through discussions with parents, information from previous schools, performance in tests and examinations and through teacher observation.
 All students in year 7 sit a Cognitive Ability Test (CAT) which enables the school to determine their overall academic ability.